Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

     npc cap run [ios | android]

-Open the app, put it in background and open it again, you should see in the logs the app did the update.
+Open the app, put it in the background and open it again, you should see in the logs the app did the update.

 Congrats! 🎉 You have successfully deployed your first Live Update.
 This is just the start of what you can do with Live Updates.
 To learn more, view the complete [Live Updates docs](https://docs.capgo.app/plugin/auto-update/).